prvdmwrong/prvdmwrong/docs/reference/errors.md

 The error includes a more specific message which can be used to diagnose the issue.
 Typically it is one of the following:

-- You have frozen the provider table, which prevents dependency injection
+- You have frozen the provider table, which prevents dependency resolution
 - You provided a mismatched type for a built-in method/property

 ---